neosyon/SimpTextAlign/README.md

 *outFile*: the name of the output file.
 It contains the original tab-separated texts plus their similarity score.

-*similarityStrategy*: can be CNG, WAVG, or CWASA, where the N in CNG should be changed for the desired n-gram size, e.g. C3G.
+*similarityStrategy*: can be *CNG*, *WAVG*, or *CWASA*, where the *N* in *CNG* should be changed for the desired *n*-gram size, e.g. *C3G*.

 *embeddingsTxtFile*: the embeddings using the classical word2vec txt format with a first line with the number of embeddings and embedding length and the next lines containing the embeddings.
-This file is only required with WAVG and CWASA.
+This file is only required with *WAVG* and *CWASA*.